alexa/alexa-auto-sdk/extensions/experimental/system-audio/README.md

 The above example shows how you could provide "Speaker reference" into the engine.
 Note that the `card` parameter corresponds to the ALSA device name.

-## Known Issues
+## Playlist URL Support

-* Content from media streaming services (such as TuneIn) that deliver ASHX URLs currently is not supported.
+The System Audio extension supports playback of playlist URL from media streaming services (such as TuneIn) based on `PlaylistParser` provided by AVS Device SDK.
+The current supported formats include M3U and PLS.
+Note that only the first playable entry will be played in the current implementation.
+Choosing a variant based on stream information or continuing playback of the second or later entry is not supported right now.